NYC Condom: Distribution

-The NYC Condom Availability Program welcomes businesses or organizations operating within New York City to order free, safer sex products in bulk through the NYC Safer Sex Portal.
+The NYC Condom Availability Program allows businesses or organizations operating within New York City to order free, safer sex products in bulk through the NYC Safer Sex Portal.
 Individuals can find and obtain free, safer sex products by searching the NYC Health Map.
 Distribution sites listed on the NYC Health Map have opted in as locations where any person can visit to obtain free safer sex products, no questions asked.
 These sites are maintained through various contracts overseen by the NYC Health Department.